 By the early 1170s the Anglo-Normans had taken control of large tracts of land from Waterford to Dublin.
 In 1172 they turned their attention to Cork.
-Two Anglo-Norman lords, Milo de Cogan and Robert Fitzstephen, were despatched to Corcach Mór na Mumhan with a small land force to confront and dispossess the chief of the McCarthys, Diarmuid McCarthy, of his lands in counties Cork and Kerry.
-To avoid confrontation, Diarmuid acknowledged the sovereignty of Henry II without any resistance, handed over much of his lands and even gave the King hostages each year as security and tribute.
-The land that he was allowed to retain, in particular large sections in County Kerry, would not be subject to Anglo-Norman control.
-In a bizarre turn of events, Diarmuid’s eldest son Cormac, unhappy at losing his inheritance, captured his father, threw him into a local prison cell and ordered that he be tortured.
-Milo De Cogan and Robert Fitzstephen rescued Diarmuid, who promptly had the disloyal Cormac beheaded.
+Two Anglo-Norman lords, Milo de Cogan and Robert Fitzstephen, were despatched to Corcach Mór na Mumhan with a small land force to confront and dispossess the Vikings and chief of the McCarthys, Dermod McCarthy, of his lands in counties Cork and Kerry.

-Once the Vikings had been defeated, Fitstephen and De Cogan’s began the transformation of the settlement into an Anglo-Norman town.
-It was to become one of fifty-six early Anglo-Norman walled towns established in Ireland, some re-founded on adapted and extended Viking settlements sites.
-Initially, they noted that the Danish settlement on the marshy island was “fortified” and had a gate (“porta”) leading into it.
+Initially, the Anglo-Normans noted that the Danish settlement on the marshy island was “fortified” and had a gate (“porta”) leading into it.
 The nature of the fortification, whether it was stone or timber, was not recorded.
 Incorporating elements of the old settlement, the newcomers instigated many fundamental changes to the town.

-The Anglo-Normans made significant changes to the landscape of the city.
 Between the 1170s and 1300s, a stone wall, on average eight metres high, became the new perimeter fence for the old Viking settlement area on the island, which was accessible via a new drawbridge built on the site of the Viking bridge, Droichet.
 Beyond this wall, a suburb called Dungarvan (now the area of North Main Street) was established on a nearby island.
-There are only scant historic records detailing the existence of Dungarvan.
-It is unfortunate that a fire at the Court House in 1891 and at Cork City Hall in 1920 destroyed many municipal documents.
-It is known that the suburb of Dungarvan was connected to the walled island Anglo-Norman town by a bridge.
-A water mill existed between the walled town and Dungarvan.
-Three excavations in the past fifteen years have revealed evidence for the existence of Dungarvan.
-In 1983 a thirteenth-century mural turret was found on Corn Market Street, while in 1994 excavations on the site of Kyrl’s Quay Shopping Centre, uncovered a quay wall in mid-thirteenth century deposits.